HBS-HBX/django-elastic-migrations/README.md

 so that the history of each *IndexMaster* is recorded.

 - `./manage.py es_create`
-    - help: If configuration has changed, create a new IndexInstance
+    - help: If configuration has changed, create a new *IndexInstance* record as well as a new index in Elasticsearch
     - usage: `./manage.py es_create [req IndexMaster name]`
     - example: ./manage.py es_create course_search

 - `./manage.py es_activate`
-    - help: Activate the specified IndexInstance
+    - help: Activate the specified *IndexInstance* or activate all latest *IndexInstances*
     - usage: `./manage.py es_activate [req IndexMaster name] [opt IndexInstance number]`
         - if no IndexInstance is specified, the latest is activated
     - example: `./manage.py es_activate course_search-1`
-    - flag: `--all-latest` - ensure all *IndexMasters* are activated at the latest available IndexInstance (called after deploy, before making a new release public)
+    - flag: `--all-latest` - ensure all *IndexMasters* are activated at the latest available *IndexInstance* (called after deploy, before making a new release public)

 - `./manage.py es_update [req IndexMaster name] [opt IndexInstance number] `